Get Started with Lightning Experience

 Minimize clicks and scrolling for your sales and service reps so they can quickly find, update, and create records.
 A Lightning console app is a tab-based workspace that lets users manage multiple records on a single screen.
 Take advantage of the standard Lightning console apps for Sales and Service to support your fast-paced environment.

-- Rally your team around your brand and important initiatives, like a new product launch, with a set of custom brand images and colors in your org.
+- Rally your team around your brand and important initiatives, such as a new product launch, with a set of custom brand images and colors.

 - Supercharge your productivity by personalizing the Lightning Experience navigation bar to suit the way you work.
-You can reorder navigation items and add items, like a frequently used dashboard or list, to the navigation bar.
+Reorder and add navigation items, such as a frequently used dashboard or list, to the navigation bar.

 - Make your users more efficient and allow them to switch between apps that you can brand and customize.
 Create records and access recent records and lists for certain items directly from the navigation bar.